KolozsiZsombor/SZFM_2024_Medve_Botch/Docs/Requirement Specification.md

 	- Wasp: Flying critter, approaches the player and stings, then flies away.
 Low HP.
 - NPCs:
 	- Shopkeeper: Offers new weapons, potions, and items.
 Has friendly dialogue.
 Human.
-### 4.2 Characters
-- // TBD // Playable Characters: List character traits, abilities, and customization options.
-- // TBD // Non-Playable Characters (NPCs): Describe their roles, behaviors, and interactions with the player.
-### 4.3 Game Mechanics
-- // TBD // Combat System: Outline the mechanics of combat, including weapons, skills, and enemy behaviors.
-- // TBD // Inventory System: Describe how items are collected, stored, and used.
-- // TBD // Progression System: Detail leveling up, skill trees, and other progression mechanics.
 ### 4.4 Missions/Quests
 - // TBD // Main Quests: Outline the primary objectives and story progression.
 - // TBD // Side Quests: Describe optional tasks that provide additional gameplay.